Skip to main content

 Start Formbricks and prepare the database:

-Create an API key in the Formbricks app with access to the target workspace.
+The consent screen is served at /account/authorize.
+Users can revoke approved MCP clients from /account/settings/authorized-apps.
+For API-key fallback, create an API key in the Formbricks app with access to the target workspace.
 Use the least privileged permission needed by the agent workflow.
 Verify that the MCP endpoint can list tools:

 Codex Configuration